Furretar/Hardsub-Extract-OCR/README.md

 # Hardsub-Extract-OCR: Extract hardsubs and OCR with 99% accuracy
 Uses [VideoSubFinder](https://sourceforge.net/projects/videosubfinder/)
 and [Google Cloud Vision](https://cloud.google.com/vision) (and paddleocr?) to extract hard subs and OCR them to create an SRT file.
 Main purpose is for use with MPVacious for quick dictionary lookups and use with subs2srs.
+All code in the .bat and .py files was written by ChatGPT.

 ## Links
 <a href="https://nyaa.si/user/Furretar"><img src="https://github.com/user-attachments/assets/bf0a6f97-e1d4-417e-b887-a323cb2f3390" height="50px" title="Nyaa"></a>